What is Inbound Marketing?

-Yes a car will run downhill without an engine but as soon as you hit an uphill challenge, as your business will in a pandemic, your car will be less effective without an engine.
+Yes, a car will run downhill without an engine but as soon as you hit an uphill challenge, as your business does in a pandemic, your car is less effective without an engine.

 Marketing is an engine that starts slowly and builds momentum the more you put your foot on the gas.The more you add fuel, the more momentum you gain, the more momentum you gain, the faster and more efficient your marketing engine becomes.

-If you suddenly grind to a halt, or switch it off, when you are ready to restart, you have to start at the very beginning by cranking your engine over again.
+If you suddenly grind to a halt, or switch your engine off, when you are ready to restart, you have to start at the very beginning by cranking your engine over again.
 You will have to begin the job of building momentum from the very beginning.